Probing the electromagnetic response of dielectric antennas by vortex electron beams: Theoretical framework for vortex electron energy loss spectroscopy at optical frequencies

-Within classical electrodynamics, the line currents above can be considered as external sources inducing the electromagnetic response of a sample, which acts back on the electron beam and causes its energy loss\cite{GDA}.
+The interaction of a well-focused VEB with a sample can also be expressed using a semi-classical formalism by introducing effective frequency-dependent electric and magnetic line currents $\mathbf{J}_\mathrm{e}$ and $\mathbf{J}_\mathrm{m}$, respectively, representing the VEB.
+These sources induce the electromagnetic response of a sample, which acts back on the electron beam and causes its energy loss \cite{GDA} [see schematic in Fig.~\ref{fig:FigS2}(a)].
+While we expect that the electric current of a VEB will have a simple form, identical to that used throughout the literature on conventional EELS \cite{GDA}, we seek to identify the exact expression for the magnetic current.

 The total energy loss consists of the energy loss experienced by both the electric and the magnetic current components of the beam: $\Delta E=\Delta E_\mathrm{e}+\Delta E_\mathrm{m}$.
-By using the invariance of Maxwell's equations under the transformation where we considered the relative permeability $\mu=1$, the electric and the magnetic energy losses in the non-recoil approximation are given by\cite{Mohammadi}
+The electric and the magnetic energy losses in the non-recoil approximation are given by \cite{Mohammadi}

-where $E_z^\mathrm{ind}$ and $B_z^\mathrm{ind}$ are the $z$ components of the induced electric and the magnetic field, respectively.
-The field components depend on the angular frequency $\omega$, and are evaluated at the electron's trajectory along the $z$ axis.
+where $\mathbf{E}^\mathrm{ind}$ and $\mathbf{B}^\mathrm{ind}$ are electric and the magnetic fields, respectively, induced by the radiation from the electric and magnetic currents $\mathbf{J}_\mathrm{e}$ and $\mathbf{J}_\mathrm{m}$, respectively.
+The last two expressions can be related using the invariance of the Maxwell's equations, and the corresponding Green's functions, in free space, under the transformation \cite{NH06}

 We can now introduce the electric and magnetic loss probabilities $\Gamma_\mathrm{e}$ and $\Gamma_\mathrm{m}$, respectively, as $\Delta E_\mathrm{\lbrace e/m\rbrace}=\int_0^\infty\mathrm{d}\omega\,\hbar\omega\,\Gamma_\mathrm{\lbrace e/m\rbrace}$.
 The total loss probability